Apodini/ApodiniHotRODExample/README.md

 -->

-# Apodini Template Repository
+# Apodini HotROD Example

-This repository includes an example Apodini web service that can be used as a starting point for an Apodini web service.
+This repository includes the HotROD (rides on demand) example as an Apodini web service.

 ## Build an Apodini Web Service